misalcedo/aimd/README.md

 The example directory contains a simulation of multiple concurrent workers along with a CSV of a run using the default parameters.
 Each worker has its own limiter and attempts to run a number of concurrent operations.

+The following chart shows the maximum concurrency limit of each worker on a 1 second interval.
+The simulation was run with 10 workers each with a concurrency of 1,000 each for 10,000 iterations per concurrent operation.
+The underlying resource has a concurrency of 1,000.

 ![Chart of worker concurrency limits](example/chart.png)

 ## Acknowledgement